citation-style-language/documentation/specification.rst

     a multivolume work;
     If a ``container-title`` is present, the item is interpreted as a book republished in a collection or anthology;
-    Also  used for whole conference proceedings volumes or exhibition catalogues by specifying ``event`` and related variables
+    Also  used for whole conference proceedings volumes or exhibition catalogs by specifying ``event`` and related variables

 broadcast